hontas/queryStringParser/README.md

 1. Maybe my friend decides he wanna be able to throw a whole URL on the function, then our question-mark-splice-remover no longer holds up.
 Try to add a test case for this and then improve the code to handle whole URL's as well.

 2. What if the new value is an array but not the old?
-Try writing a test case that account for that and then get it working.
+Try writing a test case that account for that and then make it work.

 ## Taking it further